hyperium/tonic/tonic-build/README.md

 }
 ```

-Then you can reference the generated Rust like this this in your code:
+Then you can reference the generated Rust like this in your code:
 ```rust,ignore
 pub mod api {
     tonic::include_proto!("google.pubsub.v1");